jianyuchenxyz/setup_p/README.md

 This section covers the minimal manual work needed to run the script.

-It is highly recommended to add the option `nomodeset` to `/etc/default/grub`:
+It is highly recommended to add the option `nomodeset` to `/etc/default/grub`, but it does not seem to completely resolve the problem:

 ```bash
 sudo su  # use root